Enumeration Algorithms for Conjunctive Queries with Projection: Problem Setting

-{The factorization width $\mw$ of a query, originally introduced as $s^\uparrow$~\cite{olteanu2015size}, is a generalization of the fractional hypertree width from boolean to arbitrary CQs.} For $\pi_{\bx_1, \dots, \bx_k}(\qstar{k})$, the factorization width is $\mw = k$.{ Observe that preprocessing time $T_p$ must always be smaller than the time required to evaluate the full join result.
+{The factorization width $\mw$ of a CQ, originally introduced as $s^\uparrow$~\cite{olteanu2015size}, is a generalization of the $\fhw$ from Boolean to arbitrary CQs.} For a star query $\qstar{k}$, $\mw = k$.{ Observe that preprocessing time $T_p$ must always be smaller than the time required to evaluate the full join result.
 This is because if $T_p = \Theta(|\tOUT_{\Join}|)$, we can evaluate the full join and deduplicate the projection output, allowing us to obtain constant delay in the enumeration phase.
 Therefore, the tradeoff is more meaningful when $\epsilon$ can only take values between $0$ and $(\log_{|D|} |\tOUT_{\Join}| -1) / (\mw-1)$.
 In the worst-case, $|\tOUT_{\Join}| = |D|^\mw$ and $\epsilon$ can take any value between $0$ and $1$ (both inclusive), which is captured by the general result above.}